 Extra Curricular Activities While In I.S.S.
-Students will be unable to participate in extra-curricular events the day that they are in I.S.S.
+Students will be unable to participate in or attend all Eldon School District extra-curricular events the day that they are in I.S.S.
 Example: ball games/practices, plays, music events, out of school trips, dances, etc.